How to Track Calories Without Losing Your Mind - 2026 Guide

 The Role of Estimation and Intuition

 One of the most liberating aspects of mindful tracking is learning to trust your estimation skills.
-Research shows that people can become quite accurate at estimating portions and calories with practice [3].
+You don't need a food scale in your purse.

 Instead of weighing every gram, you can learn to recognize: